untuned/RuneAudio/motd/README.md

 motd
 ---

-Message of the day - RuneAudio Logo
+Message of the day - RuneAudio Logo and colored command prompt
 For SSH terminal login screen

 (created with [**jp2a**](https://github.com/cslarsen/jp2a))